jacklorusso/notes/readme.md

 Hi 👋

 I've turned my website into a kind of online notebook.
+I'm _really_ hoping I don't need a portfolio style site again for a while.

 Many of these notes are a little undercooked, and some of them are more for me than they are for you, but you're more than welcome to poke around.

 ## now